DawJu/DawJu.github.io/README.md

 - Using random number generators to choose characters for you?

 If you answered yes to any of these, then this tool may be for you.

-Disclaimer: This tool is still in development.
-Things will be changed and new features will be added over time.